snaplet/docs-old/docs/getting-started/03-your-first-snapshot.md

 </div>

-Whilst you wait... it's the perfect time to install the Snaplet CLI, which allows you to restore snapshots onto your development environments.
+Install the Snaplet CLI whilst you're waiting for the snapshot to finish.